Sasha Go Hard

-Yaneisha Franklin (born November 8, 1991), better known by her stage name Sasha Go Hard, is an American rapper from Chicago, Illinois.
+Yaneisha Franklin (born November 8, 1991), better known by her stage name Sasha Go Hard, is an American rapper and singer.

 Early life

 Sasha grew up on the south side of Chicago, with her brother and two sisters.
 She began writing lyrics at age 12, saying “I have always been the type to rhyme, [even] as a child.”

 She has stated her musical influences are Lauryn Hill, Trina, Lil’ Kim, and Nicki Minaj.

 Musical career

 Sasha is one of a small number of young female rappers associated with Chicago’s drill music scene.
 She has been featured on MTV Sucker Free Chicago, performed at MTV's Sucker Free Chicago Show, made the cover of Chicago's Redeye newspaper, was artist of the week WorldstarHipHop, and Complex magazine.
 She released a song called "I Ain't No Hitta" with Dreezy in 2012.

 Her seventh mixtape, Nutty World 2, was released in April 2015.